dpbmm/Python3_Environment/README.md

 ### Launching

-After cloning, enter the top-level directory, and do set-up and log-in with these two steps:
+After cloning, enter the top-level directory, and do set-up with these two steps:

     vagrant up